Under 2 hours

 - In order to jump-start your car, park another vehicle with a full battery near your car.

 - To make sure the jumper cables reach, park the second car in front of the one with the dead battery so that both front bumpers are facing each other.

 - If there’s not enough space to park with the front bumpers facing each other, park the other vehicle closely alongside your car so the car batteries are as close together as possible.

-Tip: Although both vehicles should be close together, they should not be directly touching each other.
+Tip: Although both vehicls should be close together, they should not be directly touching each other.

 - Take the keys out of the ignition in both vehicles and open the front hoods.